deptagency/algomart/apps/cms/README.md

 To update the data model you can start by locally using the Directus UI.
 But to ensure other developers can apply those changes you will need to write a migration file based on [knex](https://knexjs.org/).
 See the existing migration files for examples.

 Running `npm run bootstrap` will apply new migrations.
 Additionally, the `package.json` contains other migration scripts (up, down, rollback, and latest) in case they're needed.

+### Importing data

+To import new data into the CMS, follow the steps below.
+This will not override existing data in the CMS.

+1. Create CSV file for collection(s) with data to import.
+   There must be a column for every field associated with the collection.
+Only required fields must have data, but otherwise it can be blank.
+If the status is not provided, it will have the draft status.

+For any images, you can either specify a UUID for an existing photo in the CMS OR specify a filename (name + extension).
+The filename would reference a file added to the `scripts/import-data/images` folder.

+2. Place new CSV file inside the `scripts/import-data` folder.
+The filename must follow the structure: `[collection].csv`.

+3. Run `npm run import` to start the import process.